 Kids will be amazed when they learn to draw this simple bird starting with an arrow.
 They’ll also love designing birdhouses for their avian friends, which culminates in a fantastic classroom display that’s perfect for spring.

-Learn more: Ms. L’s Art Room
+Learn more: Bird Drawing from Ms. L’s Art Room

 52. Design autumn scarecrows